 The centre is well equipped to monitor mother and baby with and, provide necessary vaccination throughout pregnancy for pregnant women and their close relatives.

 Boostrix also referred to as the “whooping cough vaccine” is available to all pregnant women between 28–38weeks gestation free of charge as part of a government funded initative.
-For relatives, close friends and other members of the public Boostrix is available to purchase for $38.50.
+For relatives, close friends and other members of the public Boostrix is available to purchase.
 It is highly recommended that all new fathers to be, grandparents and close relatives – be vaccinated for whooping cough, prior to contact with the newborn baby.

 What is whooping cough?